qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 - Proposals are open for discussion and voting by any interested party, not just committee members, however votes by non PSC members only count as support for the idea not in the final score.
 - Anyone may comment on proposals on the pull request, but only members of the Project Steering Committee's votes will be counted.
 - While in a draft stage a QEP can be open with no time limit as the idea evolves.
+- Complex QEPs are recommended to stay in draft for longer then simple ones in order for feedback to collected.
+- QEP's which jump to final draft and voting might risk rejecting if to complex or not detailed enough

 Voting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- The QEP manager will make the offical call for voting on PSC list.
 - Voting can only take place once the QEP is in final draft mode
 - Voting is only open for seven days